TERESA TIRELLI

 Lucy series with Lucille Ball

-when she and Lucy battled each other in a vat of
+she and Lucy battled each other in a vat

 grapes.
 The iconic scene gained popularity over the years